zdotfive/fb-robot/README.md

 ##Add images
 You have to upload images to the Github project before you can use them,  https://help.github.com/articles/adding-a-file-to-a-repository/

-Once the image is upload then you can refer to the image in your json files.
+Once the image is uploaded then you can refer to the image in your json files.
 There are several examples in the project.
 The URL has to be exact so careful on the typing.
 You can paste the URL into your browser to see if it is correct.
 The image should appear if all is well.

 ## Check your bot's logs on heroku (Thanks to Esther Crawford for this bit)